silentwhaleluo/Database-Notes/PowerBI.md

 	- Connect Live ???

 		- Limitations
+			- Cannot calculate column but can create measure
 			- Cannot be use with any other source together Cannot create new column, new measure or new quick measure
 			- cannot manage relationship???